M.Ed. in Special Education

 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

-Applicants ideally will hold a valid teaching certificate.
-Candidates without a general education certificate will take an additional series of six courses in the M.Ed. general education program.
+Applicants ideally will hold a valid teaching license.
+Candidates without a general education endorsement will take an additional series of six courses in the M.Ed. general education program.
 Student teaching for these candidates will be extended, if needed, to a full year based on their performance.

 - CIEP 451 Learning Theory and Teaching